Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Proposed Distributed Task Allocation and Congestion-Aware Early-Exit

-We compute aggregated computation capability iteratively.
+Given $M_i(t)$, we compute the aggregated computation capability iteratively.
 The intuition is that when a node splits an incoming load evenly among itself and its neighbors, the total completion time is dictated by the slowest participant.
 This leads to the following neighbor-recursive update for the aggregated computation capability $\phi_{i,t+1}$ of node $v_i$ at time $t+1$:

-where $M_i(t)$ is the neighbor set of node $i$, $F_i$ is computation capability of node $i$, $d^{tx}_{i,k}(t)$ is the transmission delay between nodes $i$ and $k$, and $\phi_{i,t}$ is the aggregated computation capability of node $i$ and time $t$.
-The aggregated computation capability assumes that a given amount of work is divided evenly among the node and its neighbors ($|M_i(t)| + 1$).
-The node processes its own share and forwards the remaining portions to its neighbors.
+where $F_i$ is the computation capability of node $i$ (in GFLOPs), $d^{tx}_{i,k}(t)$ is the average transmission delay per unit share of workload between nodes $i$ and $k$ (in seconds per GFLOP), and $\phi_{i,t}$ is the aggregated computation capability of node $i$ at time $t$ (in GFLOPs).
+Since $1/F_i$ and $1/\phi_{k,t}$ both carry units of seconds per GFLOP, and $d^{tx}_{i,k}(t)$ is expressed in the same units, all terms in the reciprocal are dimensionally commensurate.
+The aggregated computation capability is updated at every decision epoch $\Delta t$ using only one-hop neighbor information.

 Since all participants work concurrently, the overall completion time is determined by the slowest node, whose aggregated capability is captured by the maximum term.
 Because this update requires only the neighbors of the nodes, it naturally adapts to dynamic network conditions without requiring any global view.
+Thus, aggregated computation capability is a fully distributed, one-hop-update metric that jointly captures computation resources and link delay for task allocation decisions.

+The iterative update in Eq.~(\ref{eq:agg_capability}) converges under any connected snapshot topology.
+To see this, observe that $\phi_i$ is naturally bounded: it is strictly positive because all computation rates $F_i$ and link capacities are positive and finite, and it cannot exceed the combined raw computation rate of a node and its neighbors, since nonzero transmission delays always reduce the effective collaborative throughput.
+Moreover, at each iteration the $\frac{1}{|M_i(t)|+1}$ averaging factor contracts the difference between successive estimates by at least a factor of two for every node with at least one neighbor ($|M_i| \geq 1$).
+Consequently, the residual change between iterations decreases geometrically, and the metric settles to a unique stable value within a small number of update rounds.
+In practice, the topology is time-varying; however, since convergence occurs within very few iterations and the decision period $\Delta t$ is short relative to the rate of topology change, the metric effectively tracks the current network state.